salinecrew/salinecrew.github.io/parent-corner.md

 ![Parents Cheering](/assets/images/cheering-them-on.jpg)

-We have tried to provide you with everything you need to know about Saline's Rowing Team, Saline Crew.
+We have tried to provide you with everything you need to know about Saline's Rowing Team.
 You will find answers to frequently asked questions, board members, volunteer opportunities and needs.
-You can also check here for crew clothing requirements and transportation for both the regattas and practices.
+You can also check here for rower clothing requirements and transportation for both the regattas and practices.

 <a name="practice"></a>